Domestic policy of the Reagan administration: Response to AIDS

 Perhaps the greatest criticism surrounds Reagan's silence about the AIDS epidemic in the 1980s.
 Although AIDS was first identified in 1981, Reagan did not mention it publicly for several more years, notably during a press conference in 1985 and several speeches in 1987.
 During the press conference in 1985, Reagan expressed skepticism in allowing children with AIDS to continue in school although he supported their right to do so, stating:

 The CDC had previously issued a report stating that "casual person-to-person contact as would occur among school children appears to pose no risk."

+Decades after Reagan's presidency, audio surfaced that revealed Larry Speakes, who was the White House Press Secretary from 1981-1987, gave a dismissive attitude to reporter Lester Kinsolving regarding questions on the AIDS epidemic.

 Even with the death from AIDS of his friend Rock Hudson, Reagan was widely criticized for not supporting more active measures to contain the spread of AIDS.
 Until celebrities, first Joan Rivers and soon afterwards Elizabeth Taylor, spoke out publicly about the increasing number of people quickly dying from this new disease, most public officials and celebrities were too afraid of dealing with this subject.